 - Gather customer contact details and send out great newsletters and offers

-- Produce great food and incredibly good customer service
+- Produce great food

 - Use social media